tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-16-dufr.md

 As [Riswynn](<../../../people/pcs/dunmar-fellowship/riswynn.md>), [Seeker](<../../../people/pcs/dunmar-fellowship/seeker.md>), [Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>), and [Wellby](<../../../people/pcs/dunmar-fellowship/wellby.md>) start to explore [Stormcaller Tower](<../../../gazetteer/greater-dunmar/dunmari-basin/stormcaller-tower.md>), it is obvious there are signs that it has been looted already, presumably by the people who made the camp and buried a companion.
 The statue of the bust of the giant, with empty eye sockets, has had something recently removed from around the crown on its head, and presumably the eye sockets as well.
 [Wellby](<../../../people/pcs/dunmar-fellowship/wellby.md>) finds three pairs of footprints in the dust on the stairs up to this level.
 And when the party makes it down the next floor to the library, most of the obvious loose books have been taken (although some could have been taken long ago, of course).

 In the library, [Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>) discovered three books that are still attached by chains to the shelf, and cannot be easily freed in the little time the party has, so he sits down to read what he can.
-The books are fascinating -- one, in Giant, called “Tales Before the Fall”, stories of the giants from the Age of Creation, two more, in Hkarian, one “On the Ordering of Giants”, another “Journey of Souls.”
+The books are fascinating -- one, in Giant, called “Tales Before the Fall”, stories of the giants from the Age of Creation, two more, in Hkarian, one “On the Ordering of Giants”, another “[Journeys of Souls](<../../../things/books/journeys-of-souls.md>).”

 While [Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>) reads, the rest of the party continues to explore, save [Kenzo](<../../../people/pcs/dunmar-fellowship/kenzo.md>) who remains in meditation with the giant.
 On the same floor as the library, the other side of the tower is an amazing room, a wind garden of sorts, protected from the elements on one side by intricate marble netting filling the space of several large windows.
 The floor is a rainbow swirl of different hues and colors, that seem to shift and change in response to the wind, and around the room stone benches of different minerals provide a place to sit and enjoy the artistry.